Tien79/railroad-diagrams/live/doc/readme.md

 Those functions don't know the tokens in advance, so, urguments of the walking function cannot be solved before execution: they must be functions which are going to be selected using the tokens path at execution time.

+We are using the bind javascript capability to transform all calls to function pointers.

 | Core Function   | Implementation | Code                                                                                        |
 | --------------- |--------------- | --------------------------------------------------------------------------------------------|
 | Title           | gTitle         | `{context.fname=arguments[0];return "Title.bind(this,"+quote(arguments[0])+")";};`          |